JavaScript UI module

 |

-4 | Pass custom parameters to the Javascript field. |
+4 | Pass custom parameters to the JavaScript field. |

-6 | Set to false to modify the default behaviour described in point 5 . |
+6 | Set to false to modify the default behavior described in point 5 . |

 Message format